Event type: Training Event

 This tutor-led course is for experienced teachers who are already familiar with the syllabus.
 It will cover methods of delivering the material and give you an opportunity to discuss and share ideas and resources with other teachers.

 The course is lead by an experienced CIE Trainer who will feedback on your assignments and provide ongoing support during the course.

 This online course will use Moodle as the Learning Management System.
 The course will be available 24 hours a day and, as such, participation can take place at times to suit your local situation.

 I have very much enjoyed the course and it has made me think a lot about my teaching and the different methods I could use.
 I have also been provided with lots of teaching tips which I am trying out or going to try out in my lesson.
 It was also beneficial to have someone give me feedback on the lessons I am preparing and to discuss and share ideas with others.

 Who is it for?

 This course is a Stage 2 intermediate course.
-It is aimed at experienced teachers who are already familiar with the IGCSE Economics syllabus and looking to develop new skills for teaching and delivering the material.
+It is aimed at experienced teachers who are already familiar with the IGSCE Mathematics syllabus and looking to develop new skills for teaching and delivering the material.

-The course consists of the following three units, each lasting two weeks:
+The course consists of an introductory week followed by three units, each lasting two weeks:

 The course will last for seven weeks.
 The first week of the course will be an introduction to the course and the course website before moving onto the core material.